ScarletBlues/Jeanne/README.md

 [![license](https://img.shields.io/github/license/KurozeroPB/Jeanne.svg?style=flat-square)](https://choosealicense.com/licenses/gpl-3.0)

 # Jeanne
-Jeanne is a bot created for the discord app https://discordapp.com
+This code is the rewrite of Jeanne d'Arc, it is not completed yet and many things are wrong.

-Jeanne is created in Eris a NodeJS library https://github.com/abalabahaha/eris

-Jeanne has her own website at https://jeannedarc.xyz

-Join her support guild with https://discord.gg/Vf4ne5b

-You can invite the bot to your server with https://invite.jeannedarc.xyz
+Jeanne is created with Eris a NodeJS library https://github.com/abalabahaha/eris Jeanne has her own website at https://jeannedarc.xyz Join her support guild with https://discord.gg/Vf4ne5b You can invite the bot to your server with https://jeannedarc.xyz/invite

 Open-Source
 -